Press / reviewers

 For review consideration

-Jarrod is seeking honest reviews from readers and reviewers who genuinely enjoy philosophical science fiction, AI personhood, posthuman futures, and complete series.
+Jarrod is looking for honest reviews from readers who actually like this kind of book: philosophical science fiction, AI personhood, posthuman futures, and complete series.

-No paid positive reviews.
+No paid praise.
 No review swaps.
 Honest reactions only.

 Review copy information